Web development and hosting at affordable prices

 Adding pages to your site

-If you shop around – as you should – you’ll notice some plans just offer a single page, others may offer 10 or 25, for a price.
+If you shop around – as you should – you’ll notice some plans just offer a single page, while others may offer 10 or 25, for a price.

 I work a little differently.
 I assume you’ll give me something I can work with.
 The more you can give me, the better I can help you – within reason.